vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 He, She, and It show me the riddle, <br>
 the crux, what it does mean and why, <br>
 how to solve it.
 In fact I try, <br>
-but it’s hard to be in the middle.
+but it's hard to be in the middle.

 They say: "One: good friend.
 Two: kind mate." <br>
 Then: "Three: dear love."
 Please count past three, <br>